 But then I pick up that first wine glass (with the half-moon of lipstick on the rim) and place it in such a way as to demonstrate to the long departed guests and sleeping house that this spot on the sideboard is where the crystal will be gathered.

 And so Rosh Hashanah begins (for me)… nothing getting washed just yet… just making the insurmountable seem surmountable.

-Several circuits of the house bring more wine, whiskey, and water glasses than I ever knew we owned, to join the first one there on the counter.
+Several circuits of the house bring more dirty wine, whiskey, and water glasses than I ever knew we owned, to join the first there on the counter.

-As the sink fills I designate other places for dishes and cups and saucers… each to each… all according to size.
+As the sink fills, I designate other places for dishes and for cups and for saucers… each to each… all according to size.
 Warming to the familiar task, I take comfort in the muffled sound of the water under its foamy cloak… almost like a prayer.

 And so Rosh Hashanah continues (for me).
 Nothing getting washed just yet… just making the insurmountable seem surmountable.

 Next the sterling flatware and serving pieces are gathered into a soup pot full of soapy water, and the linen napkins are bundled with the tablecloth into the hamper in the laundry room.

 With the leftovers put safely into the refrigerator and the trash bundled to the bin, the place is starting to look more sane… not one iota cleaner, mind you... but the illusion of order has begun to emerge from the chaos.